Assault of Nancy Kerrigan: USFSA disciplinary panel

 On February 5, 1994, the USFSA disciplinary panel stated there were reasonable grounds to believe Harding had violated the sport's code of ethics.
-Her admitted failure to report about an assault on a fellow competitor, supported by her FBI transcripts, led to Harding being formally charged with "&NoBreak;[making] false statements about her knowledge".
+Her admitted failure to report about an assault on a fellow competitor, supported by her FBI transcripts, led to Harding being formally charged with "[making] false statements about her knowledge".
 The USFSA also recommended that she face a disciplinary hearing.
 Claire Ferguson, president of the USFSA, decided not to suspend Harding's membership before a hearing took place.
 If she had been suspended, she likely still would have competed at the Olympics after filing suit, seeking an injunction against the USFSA, and asserting her rights under the Amateur Sports Act of 1978.
 The panel examined evidence including the testimonies of Stant and Smith, Harding and Gillooly's telephone records, and notes found in a Portland saloon trash bin on January 30.
 Harding was given thirty days to respond.

 Sentences

 On February 1, 1994, Gillooly's attorney negotiated a plea agreement in exchange for testimony regarding all involved parties in the attack.
 In July, Gillooly was sentenced to two years in prison after publicly apologizing to Kerrigan – adding "any apology coming from me rings hollow."
 Gillooly and Eckardt pleaded guilty to racketeering, while Stant and Smith pleaded guilty to conspiracy to commit second-degree assault.
-Judge Donald Londer noted the attack could have injured Kerrigan more seriously.
+Eckardt, Stant, and Smith were given 18-month prison terms Judge Donald Londer noted the attack could have injured Kerrigan more seriously.
 Eckardt died in 2007.

 On March 16, Harding pleaded guilty to conspiracy to hinder prosecution as a Class C felony offense at a Multnomah County court hearing.
 She and her lawyer, Robert Weaver, negotiated a plea agreement ensuring no further prosecution.
 Judge Londer conducted routine questioning to make certain Harding understood her agreement, that she was entering her plea "knowingly and voluntarily."
 Harding told Londer she was.
 Her plea admissions were knowing of the assault plot after the fact, settling on a cover story with Gillooly and Eckardt on January 10, witnessing payphone calls to Smith affirming the story on January 10 and 11, and lying to FBI.
 Law enforcement investigators had been following and videotaping the co-conspirators since January 10, and knew about the payphone calls.
 Harding's penalties included three years of probation, a $100,000 fine, and 500 hours community service.
 She agreed to reimburse Multnomah County $10,000 in legal expenses, undergo a psychiatric examination, and volunteered to give $50,000 to the Special Olympics Oregon (SOOR) charity.
 Oregon sentencing guidelines carried a maximum penalty of five years imprisonment for the offense.